RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 **Key concepts and skills**

-- Tibbles
+- Understanding foundational aspects of R and R Studio.
-- Importing data
+- Being able to use key `dplyr` verbs.
-- Joining data
+- Knowing fundamentals of class and how to manipulate it.
-- Strings
+- Ability to simulate data.
-- Factors
+- Can make graphs.
-- Dates
+- Comfort with other aspects of the tidyverse including importing data, dataset manipulation, string manipulation, and factors.
-- Pivot
+- Develop strategies for when things do not work.

 **Key libraries**